 What about the slopes for Smilodon?
 Do they grow more robust, as predicted from previous research, or are they gracile like other cats?
 The humerus RMA slope (Fig 3A) is 1.65 and the radius RMA slope (Fig 3C) is 1.44, which are as gracile as nearly all the other cats in the study, so they do not show a growth pattern of increasing robustness, contrary to expectations.
 There is no expectation that the hind limbs would be particularly robust, and indeed their RMA slopes are 1.65 for the femur (Fig 3E) and 1.71 for the tibia (Fig 3G), the most gracile of all the cats in this study.
 Due to the large sample sizes, nearly all the Smilodon slopes are statistically significant, and small confidence intervals show they are significantly different from the isometric slope, and even from other comparably sized cats like the tiger.
-They are also significantly different from the slopes shown by the anteater (Tables 1 and 3), which start out with robust forelimbs as juveniles and get progressively more robust as they grow.

 Length vs. cross-sectional area